stribika/stribika.github.io/_drafts/secure-secure-shell.md

 If you have not, then read the [latest batch of Snowden documents][snowden-docs] now.
 All of it.
 This post will still be here when you finish.
-The goal of this post is to try and make sure we are safe.
+My goal with this post here is to make NSA analysts sad.

 TL;DR: Scan this post for fixed width fonts, these will be the config file snippets and commands you have to use.